Business leader denounces French plan for ArcelorMittal site

 "I would have liked it if she used that word ('scandalous') when the owner of this site was transferring a chunk of profits from French sites over our borders, notably to Luxembourg," Budget Minister Jerome Cahuzac said.

-Cahuzac said Parisot ignored what he described as the company's unfair winding down of an economically viable site to maximise profit.
+Cahuzac said Parisot ignored what he described as the company's unfair winding down of an economically viable site to maximize profit.

 Energy Minister Delphine Batho dismissed Parisot's comment and noted the government had no plans to be a long-term owner.